What does a Publicist do?

 Training for publicists

-To become a publicist, it usually helps to have a public relations specialty within mass communications.
-Many traditional colleges and universities offer bachelor’s, master’s, and PhD degrees in public relations, journalism, or mass communications.
+Public relations is a specialty within mass communications.
+Many traditional colleges and universities offer bachelor's, master's, and PhD degrees in public relations, journalism, or mass communications.
 Online degrees are also available.

 Coursework can include both general and P.R. writing, journalism, photography and image editing, and studying the inside workings of new and traditional news technologies.
 Upper division courses may involve semester-long mock publicity campaigns.
 Business and economics courses help you understand the financial world of your future clients as well as managing your own freelance P.R. business.